zigzaga00/computing-zz00/y5/programming/autumn-two/lesson-two/lesson-plan-2.md

      - **Less Confident Programmers:**
        - Provide screenshots for the timer.
      - **Average Ability Programmers:**
-       - Allow them to tweak the timer duration and or increments.
+       - Allow them to tweak the timer duration and or decrements.
      - **More Confident Programmers:**
        - Add more complex features such as having a way to increase time or decrease time | a special fish sprite or costume could be used which increases time and a poisonous sprite or costume could be used to decrease time more.